dappnode/DAppNodeDocs/docs/what-can-you-do.md

 ## VPN connection

-Now you have your own VPN service to privately connect to your DAppNode and also to provide access for your family and friends to connect to ETH domains through your DAppNode.
+Now you have your own VPN service to privately connect to your DAppNode and also to provide access for your family and friends to connect to your installed nodes and to ETH domains through your DAppNode.

 ## Parity

-After a few hours of installing DAppNode you will have your own Ethereum node running in your DAppNode.
+After a few hours of installing DAppNode you will have your own Ethereum fullnode running in your DAppNode.

-You have available your parity websocket in ws://my.ethchain.dnp.dappnode.eth:8546 and RPC connection through http://my.ethchain.dnp.dappnode.eth:8545
+You have available your parity websocket in ws://my.ethchain.dnp.dappnode.eth:8546 or ws//fullnode.dappnode:8546 and RPC connection through http://my.ethchain.dnp.dappnode.eth:8545 or http://fullnode.dappnode:8545

 You can run your parity node in different configurations using the "Update environment variables" button.
 More info on env vars for Parity client [here](https://wiki.parity.io/Configuring-Parity-Ethereum)